apcraig/CICE/doc/source/user_guide/ug_implementation.rst

 .. math::
    work2 = \frac{\sum_{i=1}^{n} (A_{1i}work1_{i})} {n*A_{2}}

-where A is the appropriate gridcell area and M is the gridcell mask.
+with A defined as the appropriate gridcell area and M as the gridcell mask.
 Another form of the ``grid_average_X2Y`` is

 .. code-block:: fortran